vi/websocat/doc.md

 in Scenarios.
 * Scenario Planner - part of Websocat implementation that parses command line arguments and prepares a Scenario
 * Scenario Executor - part of Websocat implementation that executes a Scenario.
 * CLI arguments - combination of a positional arguments (typically Specifiers) and various flags (e.g. `--binary`) and options (e.g. `--buffer-size 4096`) that affect Scenario Planner.
+Sometimes, in narrow sense, it may refer to an individual block of `--compose`-ed arguments.
 * Packet = Datagram = Message - A byte buffer with associated flags.
 Correspond to one WebSocket message.
 Within WebSocket, packets can be split to chunks, but that should not affect user-visible properties.
 * Chunk = Frame - portion of data read or written to/from stream or datagram socket in one go.
 Maybe a fragment of a Message or be the whole Message.
 * Task - a logical thread of execution.
 Rhai code is expected to create and combine some tasks.
 Typically each connection runs in its own task.
 Corresponds to Tokio tasks.